Clare Pooley

-Clare Pooley is a British blogger and novelist.
+Clare Pooley is a British novelist, speaker, and blogger.

 Origins and education

-Clare Pooley is the daughter of Peter Pooley CMG, a former Director-General of the European Commission.
-She was educated at Roedean School and Newnham College, Cambridge, from which she graduated with a degree in Economics.
+Pooley was educated at Roedean School and Newnham College, Cambridge, from which she graduated with a degree in economics.

 Career

 Pooley first pursued a career in advertising at J. Walter Thompson, in due course becoming a Managing Partner and Group Head, before leaving the work-place on the birth of her third child.

 In 2015, Pooley began a blog, Mummy was a Secret Drinker, about her life following a resolution to give up alcohol.
 She blogged under a pseudonym until the announcement of her first book deal in September 2017.

-Pooley’s first book, The Sober Diaries, was a narrative of her first year of sobriety and also included an account of her successful battle to overcome breast cancer.
+Pooley's first book, The Sober Diaries, was a narrative of her first year of sobriety and also included an account of her experience of breast cancer.

-In October 2018, it was announced that Pooley’s fictional debut, The Authenticity Project, had been the subject of a six-way auction, with Transworld securing UK and Commonwealth rights, Penguin Random House acquiring the US rights, and foreign rights sold in 29 other languages.
+In October 2018, it was announced that Pooley's fictional debut, The Authenticity Project, had been the subject of a six-way auction, with Transworld securing UK and Commonwealth rights, Penguin Random House acquiring the US rights, and foreign rights sold in 29 other languages.

 The Authenticity Project, published in 2020, was a New York Times Bestseller, and the winner of the RNA debut novel award.
-It was also awarded best novel in translation in the French Babelio awards.
+It was also awarded best novel in translation in the French Babelio awards, the Prix Babelio.

-Pooley’s second novel, titled The People on Platform 5 in the UK, and Iona Iverson’s Rules for Commuting in the USA, was published in 2022.
+Pooley's second novel, titled The People on Platform 5 in the UK, and Iona Iverson's Rules for Commuting in the US, was published in 2022, and her third – How to Age Disgracefully – in spring 2024.

-Personal life

-Pooley is married to John Stevenson-Hamilton.
-The couple lives in London and has three children.